 Although ME and MT differ universally in morphotype frequencies, the magnitude of the differences varies between contact zones and between habitats with different salinities in the Arctic (Khaitov et al. 2021).
 This means that the “morphotype test” must be additionally calibrated before use (see Khaitov et al. 2021 for recommendations).
 Multilocus genotyping, while still too costly for processing dozens of thousands of specimens needed for SDM, remains the gold standard of taxonomic assessment in blue mussels.
-76

-Of course, we did not account for all potential predictors affecting species segregation (e.g., depth, Marchenko et al. 2023 or predators, Khaitov et al. 2019; 2023), and some of our predictors could have been estimated more carefully (for example, salinity at high water could be more informative for littoral mussels than salinity at low water when they are not in the water).
-However, since most of our predictors turned out to be significant, they should not be ignored going forward.

-It should also be noted that we did not account for all potential predictors affecting species segregation (e.g., depth, Marchenko et al. 2023 or predators, Khaitov et al. 2019; 2023).
+76 80It should also be noted that we did not account for all potential predictors affecting species segregation (e.g., depth, Marchenko et al. 2023 or predators, Khaitov et al. 2019; 2023).
 Moreover, some of our predictors could have been estimated more carefully (for example, salinity at high water could be more informative for littoral mussels than salinity at low water when they are not submerged).
 However, since most of our predictors were shown to be significant, they should not be ignored in future studies.
 84

-The correlative approach used does not allow for direct assessment of either relative or absolute "importance" of different factors (for example, to say whether salinity or substrate is more important).
-However, at this stage it is important to recognize that there is no single "leading" factor determining species distribution.
-This idea, related to the experience of pioneering studies in the Baltic, has dominated ME and MT studies for many years (RC 05; ???).

-The correlative approach used in our study does not allow a direct assessment of either relative or absolute “importance” of factors.
+73The correlative approach used in our study does not allow a direct assessment of either relative or absolute “importance” of factors.
 For instance, we cannot say whether salinity or substrate is more crucial.
 However, the take-home message from our research is that there is no single “leading” factor determining distribution of ME and MT, contrary to the idea that has dominated the field since the pioneering studies in the Baltic (RC 05; ???).

-All these shortcomings do not detract from the advantages of the SDM approach we pioneered to study distribution of ME and MT in sympatry.
-Among the obvious benefits of the approach used are the ability to analyze the distribution of species in the space of multiple predictors simultaneously, the control of predictor collinearity, and no need to treat dependencies as linear.
+7361

 The limitations discussed above do not detract from the fact that, as shown in our pioneering study, SDMs are a promising tool for the study of distribution of ME and MT in sympatry.
 Their obvious benefits include the possibility to analyze the distribution of the species in the space of multiple predictors simultaneously, the possibility to control the collinearity of the predictors and the lack of necessity to treat dependencies as linear.
 The development of new approaches to SDM construction may help unlock their full potential.
 86